 You are writing an essay about your opinion on a scandal.
 The scandal involved a school principal who was spying on his students over the Internet.
 You want to say that it was wrong for this principal to spy on the students because of his position.
-You also want to say that it's wrong for other people to do similar things.
-You write:
+You write this to say that it' also wrong for other people to do similar things.

 People in a position of authority have a responsibility not to abuse that authority.

 A "position of authority" is a job or title that puts a person in control of other people.
 Some common positions of authority are: